somejfn/k8s-on-k8s/README.md

 locally on each worker's loopback interface as show below.
 This is a work around for in-cluster clients using the built-in kubernetes service to reach the API server (such as kube-flannel and kube-dns PODs) via a nodePort service.

-TODO:
-* Replace script  by an operator and TPRs/CRDs
-* Store TLS assets as encrypted secrets (requires 1.7 infra cluster)
-* Use CoreOS etcd operator with persistent volumes
-* Add mini ELK stack to visualize control plane logs
-* Bridge authn/authz to external source
-* Test with additional network drivers such as Cilium, Weave and Romana

 Local requirements to deploy _hosted_ control planes